 Controlling Dust.
 Spray furniture polish is very effective for reducing both dust and allergens.
-Air cleaners, filters for air conditioners, and vacuum cleaners with High Efficiency Particulate Air (HEPA) filters can help remove particles and small allergens found indoors.
-Neither vacuuming nor the use of anti-mite carpet shampoo is, however, effective in removing mites in house dust.
+Air purifiers and vacuum cleaners with High Efficiency Particulate Air (HEPA) filters can help remove particles and small allergens found indoors.
+Neither vacuuming nor the use of anti-mite carpet shampoo is effective in removing mites in house dust.
 Vacuuming actually stirs up both mites and cat allergens.
 People with these types of allergies should avoid having carpets or rugs in their homes.
 For children with allergies, vacuuming should be performed when the child is not around.

 Bedding and Curtains:

 Reducing Humidity in the House.
-Living in a damp environment is counterproductive:
+Living in a damp environment can lead to allergy problems:

 Exterminating Pests (Cockroaches and Mice):

 Avoiding Outdoor Allergens.
 The following are recommendations for avoiding allergens outside: